-Entitled "Reinvigorated Multilateralism Culture of Peace: A Case Study on Peace4Culture", the breakout session opened with an overview of the global Peace4Culture campaign launched by the Government of Azerbaijan, in partnership with UNAOC and the Islamic World Educational, Scientific and Cultural Organization.
+Entitled "Reinvigorated Multilateralism through Culture of Peace: A Case Study on Peace4Culture", the breakout session opened with an overview of the global Peace4Culture campaign launched by the Government of Azerbaijan, in partnership with UNAOC and the Islamic World Educational, Scientific and Cultural Organization.
 It was noted that the culture of peace concept has evolved since 1998 when UNESCO was tasked with mainstreaming the notion through education, science, and cultural understanding.

-Details were shared about the impact of the Nagorono-Karabakh conflict on the physical landscape, cultural heritage, identity and collective memory and the subsequent launch in 2021 of the Peace for Culture in order of intervention
+Details were shared about the impact of the Nagorono-Karabakh conflict on the physical landscape, cultural heritage, identity and collective memory and the subsequent launch in 2021 of the Peace for Culture initiative, which recognizes that peace and culture are intertwined by focusing on the following three pillars -